What is a Dutch Colonial Style Home in Portland?

 What’s the Difference Between Colonial and Dutch Colonial Style Homes?

 The Dutch Colonial falls under the larger classification of Colonial.
 All homes in this general style have a grand appearance and few spare expense on interior features and details.
-Some of these architectural styles—Saltbox, Georgian, Mid-Atlantic, Spanish, French, and German—can be found along the eastern seaboard and in other parts of the U.S., like Louisiana.
+Some styles—Saltbox, Georgian, Mid-Atlantic, Spanish, French, and German—can be found along the eastern seaboard and in other parts of the U.S., like Louisiana.
+The difference between these and Dutch Colonial lies in the roof style and other design elements listed earlier.

-Very simply, the Dutch Colonial style of architecture originated from early American colonizers who immigrated from the Netherlands and built homes that reflected the Dutch style.
-These homes were initially built in the U.S. en masse from the 1600s to the 1800s.
+The Dutch Colonial style of architecture originated from early American colonizers who immigrated from the Netherlands and built homes that reflected Dutch style.
+These homes were adopted in the U.S. as a solution to adapt to the cold weather, something the Dutch know a thing or two about.
+The style was initially built in the U.S. en masse from the 1600s to the 1800s.

 When Did the Dutch Colonial Style Home Come to Portland?